 Here are the steps involved in tying up with Swiggy or other online food ordering platforms like Zomato, and Uber Eats, etc.:

 - A restaurant drops an inquiry on the company contact us pages or call in the customer care numbers about starting with online ordering.

 - A salesperson from Zomato/Swiggy, however, gets in touch with you before you get to them.

-- It’s only in the case of a dark kitchen (places which work only as delivery restaurants without a commercial presence), people might need to speak to a customer representative.
+- It’s only in the case of a cloud kitchen (places which work only as delivery restaurants without a commercial presence), people might need to speak to a customer representative.

 - The salesperson then meets with the restaurant owner to understand the feasibility and expectations of the owner regarding orders, cost, and contract terms.